kashishrawat-data/madhav-store-sales-dashboard/README.md

 ---

 📊 Key Insights:
-• Total sales reached 438K with 37K profit across 5615 orders.
+- Total sales reached 438K with 37K profit across 5615 orders.
-• Clothing category contributes 63% of total sales.
+- Clothing category contributes 63% of total sales.
-• Maharashtra is the top-performing state by revenue
+- Maharashtra is the top-performing state by revenue.
-• Cash on Delivery accounts for ~44% of payments.
+- Cash on Delivery accounts for ~44% of payments.

 ---

 📈 Business Recommendations:
-• Promote high-margin products to increase profitability.
+- Promote high-margin products to increase profitability.
-• Encourage digital payments to reduce COD dependency.
+- Encourage digital payments to reduce COD dependency.
-• Target high-performing states with focused marketing strategies.
+- Target high-performing states with focused marketing strategies.

 ---

 ## 💡 Skills Demonstrated